ssardina-research/p4-simulator-gr/src/GR/README.md

 # Goal Recogntion (GR) System for p4

 This system allows p4 to be used as an engine to perform goal recognition.
+This code has been developed for and used in the following paper:

+    * Peta Masters and Sebastian Sardina.
+[Cost-based goal recognition for path-planning](https://dl.acm.org/citation.cfm?id=3091232).
+In _Proceedings of the International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS)_, pages 750--758, 2017.
+Best Student Paper Award.

 The main script is `gr.py` is the main script.
 Check the settings at the top of the file.
 Modify call at bottom of file to select quality, density, etc., and run as `python gr.py`.
 Outputs to nominated csv file, e.g.: